Test Runner (Twister)

 files in the application’s project directory.
 This test application

-configuration file may contain one or more entries in the tests section each
+configuration file may contain one or more entries in the tests:

 Test application configurations are written using the YAML syntax and share the same structure as samples.

-A test scenario is a set of conditions or variables, defined in test scenario entry, under which a set of test suites will be executed.
-Can be used interchangeably with test scenario entry.
+A Test Scenario is a set of conditions and variables defined in a Test Scenario entry, under which a set of Test Suites will be built and executed.

-A test suite is a collection of test cases that are intended to be used to test a software program to ensure it meets certain requirements.
-The test cases in a test suite are often related or meant to be executed together.
+A Test Suite is a collection of Test Cases which are intended to be used to test a software program to ensure it meets certain requirements.
+The Test Cases in a Test Suite are either related or meant to be executed together.

-Each test scenario identifier shall start with a section followed by a subsection separated by a dot.
-For example, a test scenario that covers semaphores in the kernel shall start with
+).
+For example, a test scenario that covers semaphores in the kernel shall start withkernel.semaphore

 testcase.yaml